benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 You will have a steady and almost inexhaustible supply of energy.

 A whole new world awaits: the "real" (or, at least, non-tech-mediated) world beyond the screen.
-It has its good and bad points, to be sure, but in any case, it's the world we're all stuck with, so we might as well make the best of it.
+It has its good and bad points, to be sure.
+But in any case, it's the world we're all stuck with, so we might as well make the best of it.

 <!--